 - Make Better Selections: Always ask yourself if there is a less expensive version of your product that will give you the same kind of quality.
 While not your first choice, it will save you money.

 Ultimately, how to curb compulsive spending will depend upon the person and their particular emotional spending triggers.
 This said, not all spending is emotional, such as when you need money after being broadsided by emergencies that you can’t afford.
+Using basic money management skills can help you stop emotional spending.
 This can cause financial stress, which in turn can cause emotional spending.

 Find a Solution